NASA Logo, National Aeronautics and Space Administration

 Singapore sonde 1980-present QBO from monthly mean zonal wind

-As above, but with annual cycle removed and a 5-month Gaussian smoothing, and the high-res PDF.
+As above, but with annual cycle removed and a 5-month Gaussian smoothing (png), (high-res PDF).

 MERRA-2 1980-present QBO monthly mean zonal wind at the Equator